 The slow shake of my head offered me time to summon an adequate response.
-"My refusal to accept your food has nothing to do with an aversion to niceties and everything to do with the fact that I don't need your hundreds of dollars in catering, your fancy salmons, or forty-eight-ounce porterhouses that can feed ten families."
-My Chuck-covered feet clambered closer to his Salvatore Ferragamo loafers.
-"Money doesn't solve all problems, including mine.
+"My refusal to accept your food has nothing to do with an aversion to niceties and everything to do with the fact that I don't need your hundreds of dollars in fancy salmons, forty-eight-ounce catering, vour or porterhouses that can feed ten families."
+My Chuck-covered feet clambered closer to his Salvatore Ferragamo loafers. doesn't solve all problems, including mine.
 Sometimes, I don't recognize you, Nash.
 Doesn't that scare you?"